Cuddy Boat Covers

 If you have a cuddy style boat, we have the ideal cover to protect it.
 Finding the best cover for a cuddy boat is no small task.
 You need to consider construction quality, ventilation, cost, and of course fit.
 We suggest you read “Which is the Best Boat Cover?”, to find out the ins and outs of all sorts of boat covers, but when it comes to fit, the details aren’t always so cut and dry.
 A custom cover from our Exact Fit® line can’t be beat, but questions start to arise when the particular model you own hasn’t been patterned.
 There are countless make and model cuddy boats out there, so no one database has the exact specs for them all – and if we haven’t patterned your boat, the chances are no one else has.
 So, how will you get a cover that fits?

+There are two types of cuddies: Conventional V-hulls, and Euro Cuddies.
 It’s important to differentiate between the two, in order to find the boat cover with the best fit.
 Conventional V-hull cuddy boats have a medium profile, bow rails, and squared-off windshields.
-Euro Cuddies, on the other hand, have curved windshields and euro-style integrated swim platforms.
+Euro Cuddies, on the other hand, typically have curved windshields and euro-style integrated swim platforms.
 In the world of boat covers, these are major-league differences.
-That’s why we digitized the patterns for countless cuddy boats to come up with these two types, which out covers fit to a tee.
+That’s why we digitized the patterns for countless cuddy boats to come up with these two types, which our covers fit to a tee.

-We hope this information helps, but if you’re still not sure how to pick the very best boat cover for your cuddy cabin boat, feel free to call our customer service line at 800-835-7992.
+Start by visiting our Cover Wizard, which takes your boat’s make, model and year into account to search for the best-fitting cover possible.
+We hope this information helps, but if you’re still not sure how to pick the very best boat cover for your cuddy cabin boat, feel free to call our customer service line at 1-800-835-7992.
 Or send us an email at email@example.com.
 Either way we’ll be happy to help in any way we can, because making sure you’re satisfied with your boat cover is the number-one most important thing here at Westland.